 Participant height and weight was measured by a trained staff member during an in-home visit at both waves.
-This data was used to calculate body mass index (BMI; weight in kg/height in m2).
+These data were used to calculate body mass index (BMI; weight in kg per height in m2).
 Participants also rated their perceived weight on a scale ranging from 1 (very underweight) to 5 (very overweight), with a midpoint of 3 (about the right weight).
-This variable was recoded to be a dichotomous self-perception of being overweight (i.e., perceived overweight: 4-5 vs. not: 1-3).
-Additionally, we identified other measured variables which may confound the relationship between perceived overweight and weight gain, so we could control for these in analyses.
-Participants' sex, age, race/ethnicity, highest level of education completed, personal income, and chronic physical conditions were available (see 17) and adjusted for in analysis.
+This variable was recoded to be a dichotomous self-perception of being overweight (that is, perceived overweight: 4-5 vs not: 1-3).
+In addition, we identified other measured variables, which may confound the relationship between perceived overweight and weight gain, so we could control for these in analyses.
+Participants' sex, age, race/ethnicity, highest level of education completed, personal income and chronic physical conditions were available (see Harris et al.17) and adjusted for in analysis.